 What’s your prediction for the next big trend in design?

 More color and pattern!
-I think we are starting to see a shift from a more monochromatic pallet to spaces with intense color saturation and a mixture of bold patterns and rich textures.
+I think we are starting to see a shift from a more monochromatic palettes to spaces with intense color saturation and a mixture of bold patterns and rich textures.

 What drives you to design?

 Space is important.
-Our homes and our offices, our restaurants and our shops.
-They all matter.
+Our homes and our offices, our restaurants and our shops--they all matter.
 Ideally space should be somewhat transformative to our moods and perceptions when we enter.
-Being a part of this dialog of space and what space means is what drives me to design.
+I love to transform space and create something new.